RafaelFuentealbaC/mutualinf/README.md

   - The computation of the M index, either overall or over subsamples defined by the user.
-  - The descomposition of the M index into a “between” and a “within” term.
+  - The decomposition of the M index into a “between” and a “within” term.
   - The identification of the “exclusive contributions” of segregation sources defined either by group or unit characteristics.